Chislehurst: Governance

 The Chislehurst civil parish formed an urban district of Kent from 1894 to 1934.
 In 1934 it became part of the Chislehurst and Sidcup Urban District, which was split in 1965 between the London boroughs of Bromley and Bexley.
 Chislehurst Ward has three councillors on Bromley Council: the first non-Conservative party candidates returned for the ward were Chislehurst Matters members elected in 2022.

+Demographics

+As of 2021, Chislehurst is recorded as having a population of roughly 15,600.
+35.3% of people in Chislehurst were recorded as being between the ages of 35 and 59, below the borough average of 36.4%.
+The largest religious group is Christian at 51.5%, above the borough average of 48.3%, with the second largest group being No religion at 33.8%, below the borough average of 37.3%.
+The largest ethnic group in Chislehurst is White, comprising 81.4% of the population, above the borough average of 76.5%, with the second largest being Asian/Asian British who make up 7.9% of the population, below the borough average of 8.3%.

 Geography

 Chislehurst is largely a residential area.
 Chislehurst West, previously known as "Pricking" or "Prickend", includes the biggest of the ponds and the High Street.

 Chislehurst is one of the starting points for the Green Chain Walk, linking to places such as Crystal Palace, Erith, the Thames Barrier and Thamesmead.

 Chislehurst Common (and nearby St Paul's Cray Common) were saved from development in 1888 following campaigns by local residents.
 They were a popular destination for bank holiday trips in the early 20th century, and now provide a valuable green space.
 Nearby Petts Wood, Hawkwood and Scadbury have also been preserved as open spaces following local campaigns.